ChukwuemekaAham/ESRI-MS-AWS-GCP-Data-Analytics-ML-GIS/Geospatial-Analysis-Google-Earth-Engine-Projects/Geospatial_analysis_flood_impacts_in_maiduguri_nigeria/README.md

-# Rapid Geospatial Analysis of Flood Impacts buildings and landcover in Maiduguri, Borno State, Nigeria (September 2024)
+# Rapid Geospatial Analysis of Flood Impacts on Cropland in Maiduguri, Borno State, Nigeria (September 2024)

 ## Project Overview

-This project aims to conduct a rapid geospatial analysis of the flood impacts in Maiduguri, Borno State, Nigeria, during the September 2024 flood event.
-The analysis leverages remote sensing data, primarily Sentinel-2 imagery, alongside OpenStreetMap data to assess flood extent, buildings affected, crop damage, and the vulnerability of affected populations.
+This project aims to conduct a rapid geospatial analysis of the flood impacts on cropland Maiduguri, Borno State, Nigeria, during the September 2024 flood event.
+The analysis leverages remote sensing data, primarily Sentinel-2 imagery, alongside ESA Landcover data to assess flood extent, buildings affected, crop damage, and the vulnerability of affected populations.

+**ESA Landcover Data:** This project utilizes the ESA Landcover 100m dataset.
+This global dataset provides land cover information for various land use types.
+For this project, we are focusing on Cropland (LC code 40).

 ## Problem Statement